Best Inline CSS Tricks Everyone Should Know

 Output:

-5. Print Styles: Inline CSS can be used to create print styles for a webpage, which will only be applied when the webpage is printed.
+Inline CSS is useful to create print styles for a webpage.
+It will only be applied when the webpage is printed.
 This allows for a different design for print, such as removing background images and adjusting font sizes.

 Conclusion

-In conclusion, Inline CSS can be useful in certain situations, but it is generally considered best practice to use an external CSS file for larger or more complex websites.
+In conclusion, Inline CSS can be useful in certain situations.
+It is generally considered best practice to use an external CSS file for larger or more complex websites.
 It is important to consider the maintainability and scalability of your website when deciding whether to use inline CSS or an external CSS file.